-- Responding to all offers of support as far as it is able. - Respecting all information given in confidence. - Giving clear information on the aims and objectives of the curriculum and school procedures. - Setting up curriculum meetings. - Displaying the Long Term Whole School Curriculum Plan and Medium Term Plans. - Giving reasonable/appropriate access to teaching staff.

-ncouraging parental involvement in working out the way forward for their child's education uture.
+- Responding to all offers of support as far as it is able. - Respecting all information given in confidence. - Giving clear information on the aims and objectives of the curriculum and school procedures. - Setting up curriculum meetings. - Displaying the Long Term Whole School Curriculum Plan and Medium Term Plans. - Giving reasonable/appropriate access to teaching staff. - Working in partnership with parents and guardians to ensure the success of their child, and encouraging parental involvement in working out the way forward for their child's educational future.